Nagendra Prasad

-Nagendra Prasad Sundaram (born 19 December 1975) is an Indian dance choreographer and actor who works in Tamil and Kannada films (as a lead actor).
+Nagendra Prasad (born 19 December 1975) is an Indian dance choreographer, actor and director who works in Tamil and Kannada films.
 He is the youngest son of dance master Mugur Sundar, and younger brother to popular cine artistes Prabhu Deva and Raju Sundaram.

 Career and personal life

 He was most noted for his appearance in the song "Humma Humma", from the film Bombay.
-He made his lead debut with the Kannada movie Chitra, opposite Rekha Vedavyas.
-He also acted in the Kannada movie Manasella Neene, which was directed by his father – choreographer Mugur Sundaram.
+He made his lead debut with the Kannada movie Chitra, opposite Rekha Vedavyas and subsequently acted in the movie Manasella Neene, which was directed by his father – choreographer Mugur Sundaram.
 He starred in several Tamil films as the hero's friend such as Kushi (2000), Ghilli (2004) and Master (2021).
 He has also acted in a tele-serial called "Maya Machindra" on STAR Vijay.
 He took part in Jodi number 1 season 7.
 He was eliminated in the semi-finals.
 He has a dance school, MSM dance school named after his father.

+Similar to his brother Prabhu Deva, he aspired to be a director and worked as an assistant director for the Hindi film Rowdy Rathore (2012).
+He made his directorial debut with the film Lucky Man (2022).